 What to look for when shopping for an e-bike

 Because there are so many styles, your intended usage matters a great deal.
-If you’re planning to regularly carry cargo or mount child seats, you’ll want to choose a bike with built-in rack mounts — preferably in the rear, since front racks can sometimes obscure lights or your view.
-There are alternatives such as trailers, panniers, and tube bags, but of those, only trailers can carry substantial volumes.
+If you’re planning to carry serious cargo or mount child seats, you’ll want a bike with built-in rack mounts — preferably in the rear since front racks can sometimes obscure lights or your view.
+There are alternatives such as trailers, panniers, and tube bags, but of those, only trailers can carry substantial amounts.

 Seating matters for a few reasons.
-If you’re planning to carry adult passengers, you’ll want not just an extended seat but footpegs, and possibly wheel guards to keep legs safe from debris.
-With or without a passenger, never underestimate the importance of a cushy seat, since the opposite can make long rides unbearable.
+If you’re hoping to carry adult passengers, you’ll want not just an extended seat but footpegs and possibly wheel guards to keep your legs safe from debris.
+With or without a passenger, never underestimate the importance of a cushy seat since the opposite can make long rides unbearable.
 In some cases it may be possible to install a suspension seat post, which takes the shock out of bumps.

 For the snappiest performance, you should demand at least 52 or 72V.

-Performance is also going to be affected by wattage, tires, gearing (e.g. the number of “speeds” a bike has), and how much you’re willing to pedal.
-Some bikes can only achieve top speed with pedal assist, and range estimates are normally dependent on it.
-Moped-style bike makers will sometimes separate pedal assist and throttle-only ranges.
+Performance is also going to be dictated by wattage, tires, gearing (i.e. the number of “speeds” a bike has), and how much you’re willing to pedal.
+Some bikes can only achieve top speed with pedal assist modes, and range estimates are normally dependent on them.
+Makers will sometimes separate pedal assist and throttle-only ranges.

 Tires should never be an afterthought.
-If you’re coming from conventional city or mountain bikes it can be tempting to stick to those sizes and treads, and they’re certainly fine if you’re riding in similar contexts.
-But with a motor, you’ll probably be riding further and faster than before, or even in new terrain.
+If you’re coming from a conventional city or mountain bike, it can be tempting to stick to those sizes and treads, and they are fine if you’re riding in similar contexts.
+With a motor, though, you’ll probably be riding further and faster than before or even in new terrain.

-Urban riders can use their preferred size of street tires, which have less rolling resistance and in some cases are more puncture-resistant.
-If you expect to be dealing with rough or slippery terrain you’ll want off-road tires, the fatter and knobbier the better.
+City riders can use their preferred size of street tires, which have less rolling resistance and, in some cases, are more puncture-resistant.
+If you expect to be dealing with rough or slippery terrain, you’ll want off-road tires; the fatter and knobbier, the better.
 These do tend to hurt range a little, and they’re sometimes softer — making them more prone to wear and punctures — but the tradeoff is an aggressive grip.
 You can mitigate puncture worries by adding liners and sealant.

 Tires should never be an afterthought.

-Returning to specs, range should surpass your furthest destination unless you can afford to charge for a few hours midway — say, while you’re at work.
-You may need extra headroom if you plan to ride in cold weather, since freezing temperatures can cut battery life in half.
-Remember too that companies often overestimate range, giving a best-case scenario with moderate speeds and minimum pedal assist levels (on the motor’s side).
+Returning to specs, the range should double your furthest destination unless you can afford to charge for a few hours midway.
+You’ll need extra headroom if you plan to ride in cold weather since freezing temperatures can cut battery life by as much as half.
+Remember that companies often overestimate the range, giving a best-case scenario with moderate speeds and minimum pedal assist from the motor.
 Higher speeds, increased pedal assist, and/or using the throttle can slash range dramatically.

 The only reason to worry about top speed is if you love going fast or think you might ride in traffic.
-In the latter case, you’ll want at least 28mph (45kph) and preferably more, since there aren’t many roads with such slow limits.
-You can hit speeds of up to 60mph (96.6kph) on an Onyx RCR, but you’ll want motorcycle-grade body armor if you attempt that — and probably training as well.
+In the latter case, you’ll want at least 28mph (45kph) and preferably more since there aren’t many roads with such slow limits.
+You can hit speeds up to 60mph (96.6kph) on an Onyx RCR, but you’ll want motorcycle-grade body armor if you attempt that — not to mention training.